-How Axial3D leverages AWS to help surgeons save lives with 3D medical models
+How Axial3D leverages AWS to help surgeons improve outcomes with 3D medical models

 An APN Select Technology Partner and a member of the Public Sector Partner Program, Axial3D runs its web-based 3D modeling application on AWS.
 Crawford says, “Using AWS, we have the agility and scalability we need to offer our customers fast access to high-quality 3D printing.”